kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow.md

 ## Kubeflow installation

-**NOTE**: kfctl is currently available for Linux and macOS users only.
-If you are on windows then [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) on windows can be used to install kfctl.
+**Note**: kfctl is currently available for Linux and macOS users only.
+If you use Windows, you can install kfctl on Windows Subsystem for Linux (WSL).
+Refer to the official [instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10) for setting up WSL.

-Run the following commands to set up and deploy Kubeflow.
+Run the following commands to set up and deploy Kubeflow:

-1. Download the kfctl {{% kf-latest-version %}} release from the [Kubeflow releases page](https://github.com/kubeflow/kfctl/releases/tag/{{% kf-latest-version %}}).
+1. Download the latest kfctl {{% kf-latest-version %}} release from the [Kubeflow releases page](https://github.com/kubeflow/kfctl/releases/tag/{{% kf-latest-version %}}).